 The capacity in each courtroom will be limited to essential personnel, including juries while virtual efforts will be made to accommodate others who wish to view the proceedings.

 The ensuing backlog of cases has been a tremendous strain on the system as well as those seeking justice.
-The pandemic's closure of the court's compelled the state legislature and the Governor to extend the statute of limitations of the Child Victims Act for another year so that those survivors of childhood sexual abuse are able to seek redress in the courts.
+The pandemic’s closure of the courts compelled the state legislature and the Governor to extend the statute of limitations of the Child Victims Act for another year so that those survivors of childhood sexual abuse can seek redress in the courts.